4-H Volunteer Application Process

 - Build a new or, if returning, annually update your volunteer profile at http://mo.4honline.com --- You must answer YES to the volunteer question!!

-3. Complete the one-time 4-H volunteer orientation
+3. Complete the 4-H volunteer orientation

-Complete the one-time 4-H volunteer orientation, if you are a brand new 4-H volunteer applicant.
+Complete the 4-H volunteer orientation, if you are a brand new 4-H volunteer applicant.
 The orientation helps new applicants learn basic terms, organizational structure and safety practices.